 Allow for different uses throughout the day, such as deliveries, active transportation, and parking, especially in commercial areas and the downtown core.
-Challenges with parking turnover are observed mainly on Main St from 2nd to 5th Ave and the adjacent side streets during peak hours and particularly in the winter at the Frisco Adventure Park and Nordic Center. - Continue to monitor dynamic parking in the downtown core.
+Challenges with parking turnover are observed mainly on Main St. from 2nd to 5th Ave and the adjacent side streets during peak hours and particularly in the winter at the Frisco Adventure Park and Nordic Center. - Continue to monitor dynamic parking in the downtown core.
 In addition to the expansion of parking in the Main Street core, consider adjusting parking minimums and fees based on demand to encourage turnover and optimize space usage. - 3.
 Expand the overnight parking program in the downtown core.
 Consider workforce housing needs on Granite Street and Galena Street, to prioritize parking for residents while managing visitor parking.
-Explore opportunities for partnership with CDOT at the Kayak Lot. - 4.
+Explore opportunities for partnership with CDOT at the Kayak Lot.
+As infrastructure ages, continue to plan for improvements and replacements. - 4.
 Identify the most appropriate solutions for reconfiguring on-street parking alongside new bike and walkways.
 Follow guidelines outlined in the FHWA On-Street Motor Vehicle Parking and the Bikeway Selection Process and Downtown Complete Streets Plan.